History of terrorism: Gunpowder Plot

 The Discovery of the Gunpowder Plot (c.
 1823) by Henry Perronet Briggs.

 After Queen Elizabeth I restored the Church of England as the state church after years of persecution of Protestants under her sister Mary I, Pope Pius V excommunicated her and called on English Catholics to depose her.
-His successor Sixtus V and King Philip II of Spain sponsored numerous plots against her which continued after she was succeeded by her cousin James VI and I.
+His successor Sixtus V and King Philip II of Spain sponsored numerous plots against her, which continued after she was succeeded by her cousin James VI and I.

 On November 5, 1605, a group of conspirators led by Robert Catesby attempted to destroy the English Parliament on its State Opening by King James I. They planned in secret to detonate a large quantity of gunpowder placed beneath the Palace of Westminster.
 The gunpowder was procured and placed by Guy Fawkes.
 The group intended to enact a coup by killing King James I and the members of both houses of Parliament.
 The conspirators planned to start a rebellion in the English Midlands, make one of the king's children a puppet monarch, and then restore the Catholic faith to England.

 The conspirator leased a coal cellar beneath the House of Lords and began stockpiling gunpowder in 1604.
 As well as its primary targets, it would have killed hundreds, if not thousands, of Londoners – the most devastating act of terrorism in Britain's history, plunging the nation into a religious war.
 English spymasters uncovered the plot and caught Guy Fawkes with the gunpowder beneath Parliament.
 The other conspirators fled to Holbeach in Staffordshire.
 A shoot out on November 8 with authorities led to the deaths of Robert Catesby, Thomas Percy and the brothers Christopher and John Wright.
 The rest were captured.
 Fawkes and seven others were tried and executed in January 1606.
-The planned attack has become known as the Gunpowder Plot and is commemorated in Britain every November 5 with fireworks displays and large bonfires with effigies of Guy Fawkes and the Pope are often burned.
-Comparisons are often drawn between gunpowder plot and modern religious terrorism, such as the attacks in the US by Islamic terrorists on 9/11 2001.
+The planned attack has become known as the Gunpowder Plot, and is commemorated in Britain every November 5, with fireworks displays and large bonfires where effigies of Guy Fawkes and the Pope are often burned.
+Comparisons are often drawn between the gunpowder plot and modern religious terrorism, such as the attacks in the US by Islamic terrorists on 9/11 2001.